Uber driver's fatal crash: Daljinder Singh guilty of killing Daniel Kopa

 The judge has not entered a conviction at this time.

-"Mr Singh you will initially be worried by what I have found in the case."
+"Mr Singh, you will initially be worried by what I have found in the case."

 But he would not be sentencing him to prison, he said.

-Remanded at large until August 23, when Singh would be sentenced.
+Singh was remanded at large until August 23, when he would be sentenced.

 Singh's trial began on Tuesday, after he earlier pleaded not guilty to operating a vehicle carelessly causing death.

-Police prosecutor sergeant Phil Mann said Kopa was there to be seen when he was hit by Singh's Toyota Prius on June 6, two years ago.
+Police prosecutor Sergeant Phil Mann said Kopa was there to be seen when he was hit by Singh's Toyota Prius on June 6, two years ago.

 Kopa, a father of four, had just broken into a jog across Hobson St shortly before 9am.